Teaching in the Age of AI

 Compiled by WSU Online of how other universities have approached their syllabus policies.

-Supporting and Maintaining Scholarly Rigor and Academic Integrity
+Scholarly Rigor & Integrity

 We recognize that the introduction of generative AI poses new and threatening challenges to scholarly rigor, academic integrity and effective student learning.
 We also understand that this technology is here, and we have the power to define if, and how it is used to ensure the maintenance of scholarly rigor and academic integrity.